 ## [1] 0 1

-Note that inverse distance to presence is calculated only for absence localities; distPres maintains the value 1 for presences.
-Now add these distances to the TDWG4shp map table and plot the first species (then try other species as well):
+Note that inverse distance to presence is computed only for absence localities; distPres maintains the value 1 for presences.
+Now add these distances to the tdwg map table and plot the first species (then try other species as well):

 This seems a more faithful portrait of our species’ distribution than the TSA.
 However, note that distance is also not always a good fuzzy representation of a species’ occurrence area, as geographical and environmental barriers may cause sharp local variations in species’ occurrence patterns.